 L

-Letter of Protection A letter sent by a personal injury lawyer to a healthcare professional that gives permission for an injured person to obtain medical care.
+Letter of Protection (LOP) A letter from a personal injury lawyer to a healthcare provider, guaranteeing payment for medical services from any settlement or award obtained in a lawsuit.

-Liability Legal responsibility for one's acts or omissions; an obligation one is bound to by law to perform.
-One of the
+Liability Legal responsibility for one's acts or omissions; the obligation to perform a duty or pay for damages caused.

 M

-Motion A formal request that a judge make a ruling or take some action.
+Motion A formal request made to a judge for a ruling or order on a specific legal matter.

 N